fluent/fluent-bit-docs/administration/networking.md

 If a TCP connection is keepalive enabled and has very high traffic, the connection may _never_ be killed.
 In a situation where the remote endpoint is load-balanced in some way, this may lead to an unequal distribution of traffic.
 Setting `net.keepalive_max_recycle` causes keepalive connections to be recycled after a number of messages are sent over that connection.
 Once this limit is reached, the connection is terminated gracefully, and a new connection will be created for subsequent messages.

+### Connection backoff

+This set of options is designed for large-scale fluent-bit deployments, which may need to limit number of TCP SYN packets in case an output destination is unreachable.
+By default, fluent-bit will retry connecting to an output target on each chunk flush.
+But if, for example, `net.initial_backoff=8` and `net.max_backoff=60` options are set, then an output plugin will try to reconnect to a failing output only after a delay of 8, 16, 32 and 60 seconds.
+Each fluent-bit thread will keep trying only once every 60 seconds, until connection is healthy again.

 ## Configuration Options

 For plugins that rely on networking I/O, the following section describes the network configuration properties available and how they can be used to optimize performance or adjust to different configuration needs: